NikitaShmatchenko/starwarsapi/README.md

 Additionally, you need to create an endpoint (a method in the controller) that will invoke this method and return the proper status code based on the return value of the method.

 ## Task 7
 The `createCharacter` and `deleteCharacterById` service methods can possibly throw errors.
-Add exception handling to the controller layer for these two methods and return proper status codes for both successful and failed operations.
+Add exception handling to the controller class for these two methods and return proper status codes for both successful and failed operations.

 Examples:
 https://docs.oracle.com/javase/tutorial/essential/exceptions/index.html